syncfusion-content/maui-docs/MAUI/ListView/mvvm.md

 `SfListView` supports binding the [TapCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_TapCommand) property with the item taped action from the ViewModel, where you can write navigation or any other action code in the execution.
 When defining the command, [ItemTappedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemTappedEventArgs.html) will be passed as command parameter that contains item information during execution.

-You can define the command parameter for `TapCommand` using [TappedCommandParameter](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_TapCommandParameter), where you can get the element reference passed in view model.
+You can define the command parameter for `TapCommand` using [TappedCommandParameter](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_TapCommandParameter), where you can get the element reference passed in ViewModel.

 {% tabs %}
 {% highlight xaml %}